lcrawlab/SINATRA/README.md

 ### Available Vignettes

-Usage of the code is best understood by viewing the examples in `software/vignettes`.
-We provide examples of running the full pipeline on the following cases:
+Implementation of the code may be best understood by viewing the examples in `software/vignettes`.
+We provide tutorials for running the full SINATRA pipeline via the following cases:

+- Simulations with perturbed spheres and shape caricaturizations;
-- Simulated shapes as in the manuscript.
+- Simulations with shapes generated under the null hypothesis of relative centrality;
-- Imported OFF files of very different shapes.
-- Generating power curves for simulated shapes.
+- How to generate power curves for simulated shapes;
-- Datasets of primate molars.
+- Real data analyses with primate molars.

+Other code specific to analyses conducted in the paper can be found in the branch `SINATRA/paper_results`.

+## Questions and Feedback

+For questions or concerns, please contact [Bruce Wang](mailto:bruce.waang55@gmail.com), [Timothy Sudijono](mailto:timothy_sudijono@brown.edu), or [Lorin Crawford](mailto:lorin_crawford@brown.edu).
+We appreciate any feedback you may have with our repository and instructions.

 ## Relevant Citations